aappddeevv/scalajs-reaction/README.md

 Of course, if every component was so simple you would not need a library.
 You can use hooks in your function to add state, effects and other important facets.

-The long hand way to create a Component that has mimics the ReasonReact API for a stateless component is:
+You can create the same component using the ReasonReact-like API for a stateless component is:

 ```scala
 object HelloWorld {